aakashchughsrijan/terraform-modules/README.md

 cd dev
 ```

+Update the values in terraform.tfvars file according to the need.

 ```
 vi terraform.tfvars
 ```
-update the values in terraform.tfvars file according to the env.

 ## Deployment